kriti-ach/InhibitionInducedDevaluation/README.md

 ## Repository Structure

 - /data:
-    - Contains .csv data files organized by collectoion location.
+    - Contains .csv data files organized by collection location.
 Also contains a .yml file to describe the structure of the files.
 - /figures:
     - Contains the figures in the paper.
 - /src:
     - /inhibition_induced_devaluation:
         * [main.py]: Script to run the preprocessing and analysis using the utility functions.
-        -/utils:
+        - /utils:
             * [utils.py]: Helper functions to condense `main.py` notebooks.
 - /tables:
     - Contains the tables in the paper.